A Biographical Sketch

 While still teaching at Breslau, Rosenstock wrote and published the first of his major works: Die Europäischen Revolutionen—Volkscharaktere und Staatenbildung (The European Revolutions and the Character of Nations; 1931).
 This book showed how 1,000 years of European history had been formed by five hundred years of church upheaval and five hundred years of national revolutions that collectively made up a single that era that came to an end in World War I.

-On January 30, 1933, Germany fell to National Socialism, and Rosenstock resigned from the university at once, but remained in Germany, without working.
-By the end of that year and with the help of C. J. Friedrich, professor of government at Harvard University and the only person Rosenstock knew in the United States, he was appointed Kuno Francke Lecturer in German Art and Culture at Harvard.
+On January 30, 1933, Germany fell to National Socialism.
+Rosenstock resigned from the university at once, but stayed in Germany to arrange his extended leave of absence.
+With the help of C. J. Friedrich, professor of government at Harvard University and the only person Rosenstock knew in the United States, he was invited to Harvard as a guest lecturer in government; he was subsequently appointed Kuno Francke Lecturer in German Art and Culture and then taught in the history department.

-It was at Harvard that Rosenstock-Huessy encountered the strongest opposition to his ideas in social history and other topics, all of which were based on his Christian faith.
-Rosenstock-Huessy frequently mentioned God in class and often attacked pure, objective academic thinking, a teaching tradition his colleagues considered a prerequisite for high scholarship.
-Profound differences of opinion ensued and led, in 1935, to his accepting an appointment as professor of social philosophy at Dartmouth College in Hanover, New Hampshire.
+It was at Harvard that Rosenstock-Huessy encountered the strongest opposition to his ideas in social history, based as they were on the pivotal role in world history of Christianity.
+Rosenstock-Huessy frequently spoke of faith in class and attacked the myth of pure, objective academic thinking (in his ensuing disagreements with the Harvard history department, Alfred North Whitehead was his staunch supporter).
+In 1935 Rosenstock-Huessy accepted an appointment as professor of social philosophy at Dartmouth College in Hanover, New Hampshire.
 He made his home in nearby Norwich, Vermont.
-He taught at Dartmouth until his retirement in 1957, having inspired an entire generation of students.
+He taught at Dartmouth until his retirement in 1957, inspiring an entire generation of students.

-Despite the falling-out with Harvard, Rosenstock-Huessy had made important friendships in Cambridge that sustained him through his “exile” in New Hampshire.
-Henry Copley Greene and Rosalind Huidekoper Greene helped him reforge his earlier book on revolutions for an American audience; the reimagined book became Out of Revolution: Autobiography of Western Man (1938).
-Their son-in-law, George Allen Morgan, one of Alfred North Whitehead’s Harvard students and the author of the classic What Nietzsche Means, helped assemble The Christian Future or the Modern Mind Outrun (1946).
-(Whitehead also strongly supported Rosenstock-Huessy in his disagreements with members of the Harvard history department.)
-At the urging of Eleanor Roosevelt, the journalist Dorothy Thompson, and other prominent figures, President Franklin D. Roosevelt asked Rosenstock-Huessy to lead the creation of a special training camp for leaders of the Civilian Conservation Corps (CCC) in Vermont.
-Involving mainly students from Dartmouth, Radcliffe, and Harvard, its purpose was to train young leaders for an expanded program that instead of isolating unemployed youth in work-service programs, would bring volunteers from other walks of life to join them.
-A pre-existing CCC “side camp” near Sharon, Vermont, was chosen and named Camp William James, in honor of that philosopher’s search for a moral equivalent of war.
+Rosenstock-Huessy had made important friendships in Cambridge that sustained him through his “exile” in New Hampshire.
+Henry Copley Greene and his wife, Rosalind Huidekoper Greene, helped him reforge his earlier book on revolutions for an American audience; the reimagined book became Out of Revolution: Autobiography of Western Man (1938).
+Their son-in-law, George Allen Morgan (one of Whitehead’sstudents and the author of the classic What Nietzsche Means) helped assemble The Christian Future or the Modern Mind Outrun (1946).
+At the urging of prominent figures such as Eleanor Roosevelt and Dorothy Thompson, President Roosevelt asked Rosenstock-Huessy to lead the creation of a special training camp for leaders of the Civilian Conservation Corps (CCC) in Vermont.
+Involving students mostly from Dartmouth, Harvard, and later Radcliffe, its purpose was to train young leaders for an expanded program that, instead of isolating unemployed youth in work-service programs, would bring volunteers from other walks of life to join them.
+A pre-existing CCC “side camp” near Sharon, Vermont, was chosen and named Camp William James, in honor of that philosopher’s search for a “moral equivalent of war.”
 The camp enjoyed a short term of success but was disbanded when the United States entered World War II.
-The Camp William James model of voluntary work in service to communities in need has been cited as sometimes been mentioned in connection with the development of the Peace Corps.
+Camp William James’ model of voluntary work in service to communities in need has been cited in connection with the development of the Peace Corps.

 Margrit Rosenstock-Huessy died in 1959.
-In 1960, Freya von Moltke, the widow of the German resistance leader Helmuth James von Moltke, who had been executed by the Nazis, came to share Rosenstock-Huessy’s life.
-(Her husband had worked with Rosenstock-Huessy on the Loewenberg work camps in the late 1920’s.)
+In 1960, Freya von Moltke, widow of the German resistance leader Helmuth James von Moltke, came to share Rosenstock-Huessy’s life in Vermont.
 Rosenstock-Huessy died on February 24, 1973.
 His extraordinary insights continue to influence the lives of a growing number of people from around the world and from all walks of life.